HydroProtocol/hydro-scaffold-dex/README.md

     This step may takes a few minutes.
     When complete, it will start all necessary services.

-    It will use ports `3000`, `3001`, `3002`, `6379`, `8043`, and `8545` on your computer.
+    Note: It will use ports `3000`, `3001`, `3002`, `6379`, `8043`, and `8545` on your computer.
 Please make sure theses ports are available.

 1.  **Check out your relayer**

     Open http://localhost:3000/ on your browser to see your exchange in action!

 ## Testdrive Your DEX

 Now that your DEX is up on your local server, let's try it out a bit.

 1. **Connect a wallet**

    You can connect to a wallet by clicking the button at right-top corner.
-We have already prepared an address for you.
+The demo is running a localhost ethereum instance, with a pre-configured wallet address:

    You can find it under the `Browser Wallet` type.
 The address is:

 - public key: `0x31ebd457b999bf99759602f5ece5aa5033cb56b3`
 - private key: `0xb7a0c9d2786fc4dd080ea5d619d36771aeb0c8c26c290afd3451b92ba2b7bc2c`